chisophugis/klang/README.rst

 same compiler - kaleidoscope - but in different structure!
 The structure of klang is meant to be similar to the one of clang's.

-Klang's website now opened, thanks to a contributor, though contents are poor yet.
+Klang's website now opened, thanks to chisophugis(https://github.com/chisophugis), though contents are poor yet.

 http://journeyer.github.com/klang/